protegeproject/owl2lpg/index.md

 Example queries:
 1. Get the axioms in a frame for class `A`.
-2. Get the axioms that mention `A`.
+2. Get the axioms that mention class `A`.
 3. Get the revisions for an ontology `O`.
-4. Get the revisions that alter the frame for `A`.
+4. Get the revisions that alter the frame for class `A`.
-5. Get the authors of changes to `A`.
+5. Get the authors of changes to class `A`.
-6. Get the last changes for `A`.
+6. Get the last changes for class `A`.
-7. Get the axioms in the latest revision of `O`.
+7. Get the axioms in the latest revision of ontology `O`.

 #### 1.1.2 BASF Use-Case Requirements